rivosinc/salus/MEMORY.md

 ## Memory conversion

-In order for a host VM to donate (assign) pages in its address sapce to a guest VM, the host must first _convert_ the pages.
+In order for a host VM to donate (assign) pages in its address space to a guest VM, the host must first _convert_ the pages.
 The conversion process, outlined below, results in the pages being made inaccessible to the host VM by invalidating them from the 2nd-stage page tables and coordinating a TLB